 If you’ve practiced our suggestions thus far, then you’ve seen that a bit of git discipline combined with a bit of infrastructure automation can pay steady dividends in team productivity.

-Stay tuned for Part 4, in which we advocate for another essential practice: good testing methodology.Keep Calm and Automate On.
-And call us if you get flummoxed along the way!Date published: 06/18/2021
+Check out Part 4, in which we advocate for another essential practice: good testing methodology.Keep Calm and Automate On.
+And call us if you get flummoxed along the way!Date published: 05/18/2021